 I think it will take a while to become used to sleeping in such a confined space.
 I generally take up as much space as possible when I’m asleep, arms and legs sprawled out everywhere.

 At first, I was planning to write this post as a tutorial so other people could cut down their sleeping bags too.
 But it’s way too hard to recommend doing.
 If you have spent a lot of time sewing and know your way around a sewing machine then, by all means, cut your bag down too.
 But for most people, I’d recommend buying a smaller bag to start with.

 DON’T BUY CHEAP BAGS!!

-Get bags that are already light.
-These ones weren’t as warm as they said they were and started falling apart right away.
+Get bags that are already light and don’t trust the warmth rating on cheap bags.
+And, they started falling apart right away.